-- 1 Right-click your Windows desktop background, then click Properties → Appearance → Effects - 2 Disable one or more features.

-If possible, update your Matrox display driver.
-Matrox makes new display drivers available on the Matrox Web site (www.matrox.com/mga).
+- 1 Right-click your Windows desktop background, then click Properties → Appearance → Effects. - 2 Disable one or more features. - Solution If possible, update your Matrox display driver.
+Matrox makes new display drivers available on the Matrox Web site (www.matrox.com/mga). - () Note: If your Matrox product was provided by the manufacturer of your computer, check the Web site of that manufacturer for the latest display driver.
+A display driver provided by the manufacturer of your computer is more likely to be tested with your computer model.

-Solution Disable

-Disable Matrox hardware acceleration:
+Solution Disable Matrox hardware acceleration: